Nate Parker: Directing

 Parker's next film is Solitary, an American drama film written, directed, and produced by Nate Parker and stars David Oyelowo, Barry Pepper and Jimmie Fails.

 Parker directed 10 episodes of Baselines a web series about a family based in Los Angeles intent on protecting their son, Jamiel Chambers, and his basketball dreams from the dangers of inner-city American life.

 Public charity

-Parker sponsors scholarships for youth between the ages of 17 and 25 at East Texas Wiley College through the 100 Men of Excellence Initiative.
-Wiley has announced it will host a new film school named The Nate Parker School of Film and Drama.
+Parker sponsors scholarships for youth at East Texas Wiley College through the 100 Men of Excellence Initiative.
+Wiley opened a film school named The Nate Parker School of Film and Drama.